Stephen Blais: Provincial politics

-As of July 7, 2024, he serves as the Liberal Party critic for Infrastructure and Municipalities and as the critic for Labour and Skills Training.

 In 2021, Blais introduced a private member's bill, Uploading Highways 174 and 17 Act, 2021, to return Highway 174 and Highway 17 back to provincial jurisdiction.
 The two highways had been downloaded to the municipal governments in the 1990s.

+In 2023, Blais introduced a private member's bill that would allow a city councillor who had behaved disreputably to be removed from office.
+It was voted down on the second reading.

 He was re-elected in the 2022 and 2025 Ontario elections.

+After Ontario Liberal Leader Bonnie Crombie received 57% approval in her mandatory leadership review, Blais and Ajax MPP Rob Cerjanec threatened to leave the party and sit as independents unless she resigned.
+Crombie later resigned.

 Personal life

 Blais and his wife Marta have one son.
 They live in the Chaperal neighbourhood.

 On January 7, 2013, while working out at a local gym, Blais suffered a heart attack.
 He was initially treated at Montfort Hospital before being transferred to the University of Ottawa Heart Institute.
 Blais spent four months in hospital recovering.